 I thought I would hate it.
 BUT I love it.
 Since becoming a grandma she has found new found energy.
 She wakes my son up every day, gets him ready for school, and makes him a nice breakfast.
 With me, I would just shout into his room, he would get himself ready, and he would get a pop tart or a bowl of cereal or something….as we rush out the door so I am not late for work and he is not late for school.
+If you are horrified by this and you are the perfect mom, good for you.
+For the rest of the moms you can read here on how we have to let go of people the perfect mom.

 What I thought would be bad is actually pretty good.
-Now the further reflection comes.
-Now that I have more help, more freedom, and more deposable income; what can I do to make me happy?
+Now that I have more help, more freedom, and more deposable income; I happy?
 I love to travel.
 Growing up I always traveled being that my mother was in the military.
 I also held the belief that someday my prince will come and take me on elaborate romantic vacations.
 But now I am 32.
 There are no vacations with my man in sight because I do not have a man.
 So my choices are to sit and wait for Mr. Right to come (which could be never or 10 years from now) or take hold of some of these things on my own.

 You can go and live your dreams and make things happen with just you no man or married friends needed.
+Being 30 and single is nothing to be ashamed of.
+(Click here to read my blog on how to be single and happy).
 Turning 32 makes me realize you will get older no matter what and times waits for no one.
 Therefore, it is best to take advantage of the time you are given.